 Practitioner driven: The Success Measures approach engages practitioners and stakeholders through a straightforward process that allows an organization to reinforce connections with recipients of its services to improve understanding of best practice at the community level.

 Based on community development evaluation content and expertise: Success Measures translates evaluation and applied research concepts into practice.
-Both practitioners and evaluation experts have vetted the outcome indicators and data collection tools of Success Measures.
+Both practitioners and evaluation experts have vetted the Success Measures data collection tools.